-We also completed training and delivering training kit to over 48000 ASHAs in 9 states.
+We also completed training and delivering training kit to over 55,415 ASHAs in 10 states.
 ASHAs are the backbone of the public healthcare system and they have been working through most of the pandemic without much support from the government.
 They have put their lives and that of their families at risk while reaching out to the most marginalised and vulnerable communities.
 In addition we have provided 4416 kits for Female Health Workers from 18 districts in Odisha.

-Unconditional cash transfers, since 2020 March, have been made to 10,337 households to the tune of Rs 3.53 Cr.
-We have distributed over 96,000 Community Safety Kits and over 20,000 PPE Kits.
+Unconditional cash transfers, since 2020 March, have been made to 12,619 households to the tune of Rs 5.4 Cr.
+We have distributed 103,495 Community Safety Kits and nearly 22,000 PPE Kits.

 Oxfam India received the Mahatma award and was felicitated by UP governor Anandiben Patel for its commendable humanitarian work on COVID-19.
 Earlier, Mission Sanjeevani received the Bronze Award NGO Segment in "CSR COVID Relief Project" at the 5th CSR Health Impact Awards.
+Over the last couple of years, we have received several letters of recognition from communities and local leaders.